 In Oct.
-2012 I helped out at the KM1W superstation with N1TB and W1KM for CQWW SSB, running M/2 netting about 3600 Q's in 35 hours of operating and scoring well over 6 Million.
+2012 I helped out at the KM1W superstation with N1TB and W1KM for CQWW SSB, running M/2 netting about 3600 Q's in 31 hours of operating and scoring over 6.5 Million.
 It was a blast getting some runs on 10 meters!
 Thanks to everyone who called!
 UPDATE: According to the CQWW-rates website, our log for Saturday around the 1200z hour clocked 340, the fastest hour rate for a Multi-Two in the contiguous lower 48 states during CQWWSSB 2012.
 Thanks again to all, as we couldn't have done it without your disciplined and orderly help on the other end!
 We ended up placing 5th in the US, and #11 in North America for multi-two operations with just 31 hours of operating. --Slackers!
 Below is a graphical breakdown of that hour, with Tom N1TB running 10m throughout, and after a few minutes of not enough takers on my CQ (red rectangle on left), I switched to S&P to keep the rate up.
 We edged out K9CT and his team by a dozen QSOs that morning.

 In April 2012 I operated along with W1KM (center, in photo below) to activate K1T, a Special Event Station at Wellfleet's original Marconi Site on Cape Cod's National Seashore marking the 100th Anniversary of the sinking of the Titanic.
 Below we are seen working with one of the National Park Staff to set up the station, and we observed radio silence during a wreath laying ceremony marking the tragedy.
 A very big THANK YOU to Barbara, N1NS for inviting us to do this very privileged portable operation inside a delicate ecosystem within a National Park.